-For some of the list items you will have to do some further reading in order to get it right but as long as are in control of your list, sooner or later you will finish all tasks.
+For some of the list items, you will have to do some further reading in order to get it right but as long as you are in control of your list, sooner or later you will finish all tasks.

 As mentioned in the introduction, don’t skip any of the items even if you feel that they are not very important.

 Experienced SEOs know two things about search engine optimization.

 First, is that a lot of small optimization changes can bring big results.